-You’ve made sure to dress warmly in a thick jacket, gloves, a scarf and a hat.
+You’ve made sure to dress warmly in a thick jacket, gloves, a scarf and a hat, on a cruise ship.
 A pitch-black sky looms overhead, hundreds of stars twinkling high above.
 As you raise your head to gaze at this beautiful nightly scene, suddenly a faint green glow flashes across the sky.
 Slowly, it gets stronger and stronger—until the glow changes into a bright curtain of green and purple.
 Dancing their way across the sky and through the polar night, the northern lights are arguably Mother Nature’s greatest spectacle.

 Sensations in the Sky

 Also known as the aurora borealis (versus the aurora australis in the Southern Hemisphere), the northern lights have dazzled and fascinated humans for ages, and they continue to do so today.
 If you’re lucky and catch them at their most active, it’s a downright sensational sight—an experience you will cherish for the rest of your life.

 In winter, the northern lights are visible basically everywhere in the most northerly regions of the Northern Hemisphere.
 Your best chances are north of the Arctic Circle, but they’ve been spotted as far south as, for example, New England and Ireland.